EdwardOlmos/EdwardOlmos/README.md

 ## Hi there, I'm Edward Olmos! 👋

-💻 I’m currently building web apps mainly with the Mongo, Express, React, Node.js (MERN) stack

-🔭 Software Engineer, MS Graduate - California State University of Northridge
+💻 Software Engineer, MS Graduate - California State University of Northridge

 ⚡ Fun facts: I'm a self taught guitarist 🎸, I enjoy gamming/watching movies 🎮, and I learned how to surf in Hawaii 🏄